NixonSchool/C-Code/README.md

 ![image](https://github.com/user-attachments/assets/60d8f874-aabb-4a5d-a18f-bcb7c3fc13e4)

 This repository is my personal playground for all things C programming, I promise, there's no missing pieces.

+You should learn to C these days.
+So that your boss can give you arrays.
+And your memories can never leak.
+And...

 ![image](https://github.com/user-attachments/assets/0adb27db-bf02-4bb4-9561-67aec88fe72f)